pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 While DNS Update is well supported in authoritative DNS servers, it typically requires some form of authentication for the server to accept the update.
 The most common form is TSIG {{!RFC2845}},{{!RFC4635}} which is based on a shared secret and a one way hash over the contents of the record.

 The Update proxy doesn't dictate a method of privacy or authentication for communication to an authoritative DNS Update server.
-However, implementations SHOULD ensure some form exists and even refuse to operate in an environment without some form of authentication.
+However, implementations SHOULD ensure some form of authentication exists and even refuse to operate in an environment without authentication.

 ## Selection of authoritative unicast DNS server